Platform

 Commit

-A durable outcome that records work beyond the temporary live session.
+A durable result that outlives the temporary live session.

 Manifest

-A structured view of filesystem state used to inspect metadata and trees without fetching every file.
+A structured view of the filesystem so products can inspect trees and metadata without fetching everything.

 Session model